 Are international students required to quarantine upon arrival?

-Cornell is not able to provide housing for students who are quarantining before the start of the fall semester.
+Cornell is not able to provide housing for students participating in travel-related quarantine.

 Should I get vaccinated in my home country before coming to the U.S., even if it’s not a vaccine Cornell accepts?